evanx/rquery/google-authenticator.md

 You will also need a TOTP library to verify the 6 digit token that the user reads off their Google Authenticator when they login.

 We notice on Google Authenticator, or the Chrome "Authenticator" extension or what have you, that the token changes every 30 seconds.
-At login time, the server must similarly generate the token for the current time for verification.
+That is according to the device's clock.
+At login time, the server must similarly generate the token for verification, using the shared secret.
+In practice, to allow for clock drift, the tokens before and after are also checked.
+If the client's clock is wrong, or the server's clock is out of whack, that's a problem.

 Some time ago, I presented the following Java code to similarly generate the token at login time.
 It needs the shared secret associated with the user, and the time, in 30 second intervals since the Epoch.
 ```java